General (Mostly Money-Related) Tips and Tricks in Living in London/ United Kingdom

 If you’re living in London outside zone 1 and 2 and want to go somewhere not inside the 1-2 zone using a tube, you can also travel by avoiding zone 1 and 2 for cheaper travel.
 Please check in TFL single-far finder first whether the route’s suggested or not.
 One-off travellers will also benefit with the capping system.
 Just use bus all day, for example, after the third bus journey, everything’s free until 4 in the morning.

-Also don’t forget to always ask for student discount of concession every time you buy stuff or going into places with entry ticket.
+Also don’t forget to always ask for student discount of concession every time you buy stuff or going into places with entry ticket (cashier guy in Rymann doesn’t even offer any).
 There are sites for all student discounts, like Unidays for example.
 Check the attraction’s site before you’re planning to go to the places because usually entrance ticket is cheaper by 10% at least if you buy ticket online before the date.
 If you’re going there with friends using National Rail, you can also use 2 for 1 ticket or Two Together.
 Also check if the city have free hop-on-hop-off buses.

 Megabus is nice for random travels because you can get a 0.99 one-way-ticket, especially if you live In hub city like London (be careful for VISA application using this ticket because it doesn’t have your name on it, sometimes the counter is asking for name in your ticket).
 The trick is to buy long before the traveling date (2 months for exact) and choose off-season traveling dates.
 Using NUS Extra Card, you can get cheaper Megabus price as well.
 For some cities Megabus is not available, but there’s National Express.
 They’re generally more expensive but NUS Extra Card and book-far-before-the date principle is still being applied.
 There’s also a coach card for 25% discount (though it’s not applied for their cheapest price).